ergoplatform/ergodocs/docs/ef/ergo-foundation.md

-# Ergo Foundation
+# The Ergo Foundation

-The Ergo Foundation is a community-driven entity focused on the following:
+The Ergo Foundation is a community-led organization with a focus on the following areas:

-- Promoting non-breaking development of Ergo Platform protocol;
+- Encouraging the non-breaking development of the Ergo Platform protocol;
-- Promoting the widespread adoption and use of the Ergo Platform and its native token (ERG);
+- Advocating for the widespread adoption and use of the Ergo Platform and its native token (ERG);
-- Developing the ecosystem around the Ergo Platform;
+- Fostering the growth of the ecosystem around the Ergo Platform;
-- Promoting the use of the Ergo Platform and blockchain technology for social good;
+- Promoting the use of the Ergo Platform and blockchain technology for societal benefit;
-- Supporting truly decentralised infrastructure and;
+- Supporting truly decentralized infrastructure;
-- Supporting privacy as a basic human right.
+- Upholding privacy as a fundamental human right.

-## Ergo Foundation Members
+## Members

+The members of the Ergo Foundation primarily serve as multi-signature guards, voting on proposals to allocate treasury funds in line with the Foundation's mission.

-**Alexander Chepurnoy (kushti)** is an Ergo Foundation board member and director.
-He has been active in blockchain since 2011, has written over twenty academic papers, and has more than fifteen years of experience in software development.
-Before co-founding  Ergo, he was also a co-founder of smartcontract.com (now Chainlink), a core developer at NXT, and one of the first employees at IOHK, where he was a Research Fellow and Team Scorex Manager.
+**Alexander Chepurnoy (kushti)**, Core Developer and a member of the Ergo Foundation, has been active in the blockchain field since 2011.
+He has authored over twenty academic papers and has more than fifteen years of experience in software development.
+Prior to co-founding Ergo, he co-founded smartcontract.com (now Chainlink), served as a core developer at NXT, and was one of the first employees at IOHK, where he held the positions of Research Fellow and Team Scorex Manager.

+**Justin Simpson**, a member of the Ergo Foundation, has over 13 years of experience in Investment Banking and has been involved with crypto and Bitcoin since 2013.
+He is now exclusively focused on crypto and is passionate about open, permissionless, and decentralized blockchain platforms.

+**Mark Glasgow** is a board member and director of the Ergo Foundation, working across various roles in Ergo, including community management and developer education.
+As a Computing Science graduate passionate about improving inclusive systems, he also serves as the Technical Director for Disabled Students UK CIC, a non-profit named one of the most influential disability-led organizations in the UK.

-**Alexander Slesarenko (morphic)**  is an (honourary) Ergo Foundation board member and graduate of Applied Mathematics from Udmurt State University.
-He has more than 25 years of experience in software development as a team leader, software architect, engineer and researcher, focusing mainly on programming language design and implementation.
+**Alexander Slesarenko (morphic)**, a member of the Ergo Foundation, is a graduate of Applied Mathematics from Udmurt State University.
+He has over 25 years of experience in software development in various roles such as team leader, software architect, engineer, and researcher.
+His main focus has been on programming language design and implementation.
 He is a Blockchain Core Developer and the Lead Developer of ErgoScript Compiler, Sigmastate interpreter, and Appkit at Ergo.
-He was also an Expert Team Leader at Huawei Research Lab, focusing on high-performance computing and big data processing.
+He also served as an Expert Team Leader at Huawei Research Lab, focusing on high-performance computing and big data processing.

-**Justin Simpson** is an Ergo Foundation board member.
-With over 13 years of Investment Banking experience, Justin has been involved with crypto and Bitcoin since 2013.
-Now exclusively focused on crypto, he is passionate about open, permissionless and decentralised blockchain platforms.
+**Mohammad Hasan Samadani (mhs_sam)** is an honorary board member of the Ergo Foundation.
+He holds a PhD in computer science and has over 12 years of experience in security and software development as a product owner, researcher, and team leader.
+He became a board member of the Ergo Foundation in 2020 after making significant contributions to the development of the Ergo mining infrastructure, Stratum server, and ergopool (a smart contract-based pool to bypass pool resistance of Autolykos v1).

-**Joseph Armeanio** is an Ergo Foundation board member and director.
+**Joseph Armeanio** serves as a board member and the Business Development Director of the Ergo Foundation.
 Joseph has been involved in crypto on the investment side since 2013 and was a partner CIO at Big Bear Investments.
-Joseph has been on the board of the Universal Education Foundation, a 501(c)3 organisation, since 2008.
-He brings a passion for counter-economic frameworks and tools for social good.
-His role as a business developer is creating partnerships in the crypto industry, educational partnerships, and research opportunities while promoting the adoption of Ergo tooling in the public and non-profit sectors.
+He has been on the board of the Universal Education Foundation, a 501(c)3 organization, since 2008.
+He is passionate about counter-economic frameworks and tools for societal benefit.
+His role as a business developer involves creating partnerships in the crypto industry, educational partnerships, and research opportunities while promoting the adoption of Ergo tooling in the public and non-profit sectors.

-**Mark Glasgow** is an Ergo Foundation board member and director who works across various roles in Ergo, including community management and developer education.
-As a Computing Science graduate passionate about improving inclusive systems, he is also the Technical Director for Disabled Students UK CIC, a non-profit named one of the most influential disability-led organisations in the UK.

-**Mohammad Hasan Samadani (mhs_sam)** is an (honourary) Ergo Foundation board member.
-He has a PhD in computer science and over 12 years of experience in security and software development as a product owner, researcher, and team leader.
-He became an Ergo Foundation Board Member in 2020 after outstanding contributions to developing the Ergo mining infrastructure, Stratum server, and ergopool (smart contract-based pool to bypass pool resistance of Autolykos v1).

-**Ergo Foundation Officers**
+### Ergo Foundation Officers

-**Alison Robson (anon_br)** is a software engineer passionate about facilitating crypto adoption through enhanced user experience.
-You will find him helping out in the Portuguese community and wallet chats while building tools to help the user experience, such as the Paper Wallet and Ledger.
+**Alison Robson (anon_br)**, serving in Developer Relations, is a software engineer passionate about facilitating crypto adoption through enhanced user experience.
+He is active in the Portuguese community and wallet chats, and he develops tools to improve the user experience, such as the Paper Wallet and Ledger.

-**Anastasiia Sidorova** is the Ergo Foundation Treasurer.
-She graduated with a degree in "Mathematical methods in Economics" and worked as a banking analyst for four years before pivoting into hospitality; however, she has always been passionate about Analytics and Accounting.
+**Anastasiia Sidorova** serves as the Treasurer of the Ergo Foundation.
+She holds a degree in "Mathematical methods in Economics" and worked as a banking analyst for four years before transitioning into hospitality.
+However, her passion for Analytics and Accounting has always remained.

-**Ergo Foundation Advisors**
+### Ergo Foundation Advisors

 **Daniel Friedman** is a Strategic Advisor to the Ergo Foundation.
-He started his professional career as a developer for a San Francisco-based software company, 2Bridge.
-After moving to Japan, he became CTO of an Osaka-based software development firm specialising in Augmented Reality mobile applications.
-He is a strategic advisor to the Ergo Foundation Board and a business developer for IOHK.
+He began his professional career as a developer for a San Francisco-based software company, 2Bridge.
+After relocating to Japan, he became CTO of an Osaka-based software development firm specializing in Augmented Reality mobile applications.
+He serves as a strategic advisor to the Ergo Foundation Board and a business developer for IOHK.

+## Ergo Foundation Personnel

+The Ergo Foundation is made up of a diverse group of individuals, including salaried employees, volunteers, bounty collectors, and independent project developers within the Ergo ecosystem.
+It's important to note that there is no designated 'core' development team.
+The Core Marketing team, for instance, is a mix of dedicated community members and salaried professionals.
+Similarly, contributors who have made significant additions to core repositories may be invited to participate in Core Development discussions, regardless of their employment status.

+The current composition of our full-time personnel is as follows:

+- **Ergo Foundation**: Two members receive a salary for their contributions to the ecosystem, while two others are compensated with a modest amount of ERG.
+Both kushti and Justin choose not to receive any compensation.
+- **Marketing**: Four individuals are compensated for their efforts.
+Further details can be found in the [marketing](#marketing) section.
+- **Development**: Three individuals are salaried, with additional contributions being covered by [bounties](bounties.md).

+A detailed breakdown of our expenditure can be found in the [Treasury](ef-treasury.md) section.

-## Mission
+## Scope

-Ergo Platform's primary focus is to provide an efficient and secure way to implement financial contracts, the most widely used application of blockchain technology.
-This focus is recognised and supported by the Ergo Foundation.
+The primary focus of the Ergo Platform is to provide an efficient and secure way to implement financial contracts, which is the most widely used application of blockchain technology.
+This focus is recognized and supported by the Ergo Foundation.

 The Ergo Foundation is committed to organic and non-breaking development of the Ergo Platform protocol.
 The Foundation ensures that protocol changes are approved not only by miners - who express their will directly on the blockchain - but also by users and projects building on top of Ergo.

-The Ergo Foundation is committed to maximising the number of valuable ecosystem developments accomplished in open-source with the least permissive licence possible.
+The Ergo Foundation is committed to maximizing the number of valuable ecosystem developments accomplished in open-source with the least permissive license possible.

 The Foundation is also dedicated to helping with building trustless environments, smart contracts and payment frameworks for the public with privacy in mind.
 The Foundation believes that the Treasury should be distributed mainly to the community, including freelancers, hackers, experts and enthusiasts.

 ### Infrastructure

 - Support for protocol research, development of the reference client, alternative clients (if needed),  libraries, and developer tooling.
 - Improving market access by getting Ergo on centralised exchanges, hardware wallets, bridges, or other means.